Madder Dye Cut or ground ~ Dye Colour a variety of reds including orange, browns, reds, brick red, blood red and fiery reds.

 *Collected in the Wild of Iran

-The color depends on a variety of conditions, like the soil the roots where grown, their age, the mineral content of the water used for dyeing, the temperature of the dye pot, and how much madder you use in relation to the fiber.
+The colour depends on a variety of conditions, like the soil the roots where grown, their age, the mineral content of the water used for dyeing, the temperature of the dye pot, and how much madder you use in relation to fiber.
 Many dyers suggest mordanting the wool just with alum and not to use cream of tartar as well, but that is your own choice and why not try to experiment a bit?
 Like with any dyeing, you will need to soak the fiber overnight or for a few hours before adding them to the dye pot for both hot and cold dyeing.
-You can dye with madder either cold or with heat; some dyers use chalk to get better reds.
+You can dye with madder either cold or with heat; some dyers use chalk or cream of tartar to get better reds.

 The advantage in dyeing with Indigo is, that no mordant is needed.
 The water doesn't need to be heated to more than 40 degrees Celsius and a little goes a long way.
 We can dye 3-4 kg of Wool using 50g of Indigo.

 There are many ways of dyeing with Indigo.
 Below you will find the recipe for a yeast vat.
 For a straight forward no-waiting-required approach, you can use Hydros as an oxygen remover.
 Waiting time approx. one hour.